Call me back, please

 How do you get the smell out of a hoarder's house?

-By cleaning the floor and sanitising the walls thoroughly using bleach or anti-septic cleaning solution.
+Clean the floor and sanitise the walls thoroughly using bleach or an anti-septic cleaning solution.

 We are sympathetic to any form of hoarding situation, having seen hundreds of homes as potential buyers.
 Whether you are a hoarder or a family member handling an estate sale, our approach is always non-judgemental, and as problem solvers, we are here to help.